 Mrs. Dighton then presented Mr. Peacock with the key to the door.
-He opened the porch and the many visitors entered the schoolroom, where they had an opportunity of seeing where the children played.
+He opened the porch and the many visi-tors entered the schoolroom, where they had an opportunity of seeing where the children played.
 In a little where the children played.
 In a little room at the side there was a display of the very creditable artistic efforts of the children, and all round the rooms were beautiful posters, done by the staff, illustrating nursery rhymes and fairy tales and pictures of puppy dogs and bunnies and little people of other nations.

-The Boys' Institute Band provided a much-appreciated musical programme and the children played happily many games to its pleasing music, then retiring to their mats to eat apples.
+The Boys' Institute Band provided a much appreciated musical pro-gramme and the children played hap-pily many games to its pleasing music, then retiring to their mats to eat apples.

 apples.

-Indoors afternoon tea was served by
+Indoors afternoon tea was served by the committee.

-the committee.
 A beautiful birthday cake, surmounted by a doll dressed in a crinoline of pink and green sugar, was cut by Mrs. Murelle, a member of the first committee.
-She was assisted by her son, who was a pupil at the bird account of the surface of the committee. kindergarten on the opening day.

-The many mothers present had an opportunity of meeting the staff and the other mothers, and everyone wished the kindergarten "many happy returns of the day."
+She was assist-ed by her son, who was a pupil at the bindersetor on the opening day kindergarten on the opening day.
+The many mothers present had an opportunity of meeting the staff and the other mothers, and everyone wish-ed the kindergarten "many happy returns of the day."

 turns of the day."

-Among those present were Mrs. Morton Paterson, Mrs. G. P. H. Davidson, Mrs. Victor Lloyd, Mrs. W. B. Preshaw, Miss E. Scott, Miss England, Miss Ford, Mr. and Mrs. J. E. Ramsey and Miss L. Ramsey, Mrs. R. M. Jack, Mrs. Edie and Miss B. Edie, Miss Saunders (director of the Miramar Kindergarten), Mr. and Mrs. Burd, Mrs. Standon, Mr. and Mrs. Lyons, Mr. and Mrs. Ritchie, Mr. and Mrs. T. A. Dodson, Mr. and Mrs. Mooney, Mr. and Mrs. Clayton, Mrs. Winter, Mrs. Trevelyan, Mrs. Cowley, Mrs. Bramley, Mr. and Mrs. Ferris, Mr. and Mrs. Tomlinson, and Mrs. Herron.
+Among those present were Mrs. Mor-ton Paterson, Mrs. G. P. H. Davidson, Mrs. Victor Lloyd, Mrs. W. B. Preshaw, Miss E. Scott, Miss England, Miss Ford, Mr. and Mrs. J. E. Ramsey and Miss L. Ramsey, Mrs. R. M. Jack, Mrs. Edie and Miss B. Edie, Miss Saunders (director of the Miramar Kindergar-ten), Mr. and Mrs. Burd, Mrs. Stan-don, Mr. and Mrs. Lyons, Mr. and Mrs. Ritchie, Mr. and Mrs. T. A. Dodson, Mr. and Mrs. Mooney, Mr. and Mrs. Clayton, Mrs. Winter, Mrs. Trevelyan, Mrs. Cowley, Mrs. Bramley, Mr. and Mrs. Ferris, Mr. and Mrs. Tomlinson, and Mrs. Herron.